 - They have sufficient security as a company

-In order to maintain their ability to self-insure, your employer must also file an application annually to the IWCC and provide workers’ compensation benefits promptly whenever they are required.
+In order to maintain their ability to self-insure, their employer must also file an application annually to the IWCC and provide workers’ compensation benefits promptly whenever they are required.
 If they are no longer able to meet these requirements, then they no longer qualify for self-insurance and will need to obtain outside coverage.

 Implications for Employees

-Since the law requires your employer to cover the costs of workplace injuries, you should not have to pay for the medical costs, disabilities, or lost work hours resultant from your injuries.
+Since the law requires your employer to cover the costs of workplace injuries, you should not have to pay for the medical costs, disabilities, or lost work hours resulting from your injuries.
 Your employer cannot require you to pay for any part of your insurance coverage, nor can they put any obligation for the costs upon you.
 Regardless of your own role in your injury, they are responsible for the cost.

 However, your employer’s insurance provider may try to diminish the amounts you are owed.
-Since they cannot flat out refuse to cover legitimate workplace injuries, they may attempt to downplay how much medical treatment was necessary or claim it wasn’t suffered in the course of fulfilling your employment duties.
+Since they cannot flat-out refuse to cover legitimate workplace injuries, they may attempt to downplay how much medical treatment was necessary or claim it wasn’t suffered in the course of fulfilling your employment duties.
 If this happens, it’s best to obtain legal assistance.
 Hart David Carson LLP can help you negotiate with the insurance company to secure the benefits you are owed.